banjosquash/readme-generator/README-GENERATOR.md

 * [Testing](#testing)
 * [Questions](#questions)

-## Installation: for this app to work inquirer must be installed in the command line.
+## Installation: This is just an HTML page so all ypu have to do is click on the link below to deploy the page.

 ## Usage:
-to use this app, open index.js.
-In the terminal type ' node index ' and then answer the questions. once you have completed all the questions a README-GENERATOR.md file will appear in the root of your folder.
+This project will fill out more as time goes on, and can be a reference for any potential employers.
 ## Licensing: This application is covered under MIT License.

-## Contributing: If you would like to contribute to this project feel free to reach out to me.

-## Testing Instructions: testing was done through VS code bash terminal, if you find errors let me know!
+## Contributing:
+Since this is my personal Portfolio please ask about contributing.
+## Testing Instructions:
+No testing was done on this project other than in the code editor.

-## Questions: IF you have ant questions feel free to ask!
+## Questions:
+Feel free to ask if you have any questions.
 Contact Me:

 Github: https://github.com/banjosquash

-Email: me@yahoo.com
+Email: braymcmahan@yahoo.com